CopilotC-Nvim/CopilotChat.nvim/README.md

 # Requirements

-- [Neovim 0.9.5+](https://neovim.io/) - Older versions are not supported, and for best compatibility 0.10.0+ is preferred
+- [Neovim 0.10.0+](https://neovim.io/) - Older versions are not officially supported
 - [curl](https://curl.se/) - 8.0.0+ is recommended for best compatibility.
 Should be installed by default on most systems and also shipped with Neovim
 - [Copilot chat in the IDE](https://github.com/settings/copilot) setting enabled in GitHub settings
 - _(Optional)_ [tiktoken_core](https://github.com/gptlang/lua-tiktoken) - Used for more accurate token counting